-Information about receiving your Investigation Results
+Information about receiving your results

 As part of your CMATS appointment, you may have been sent for further investigations (I.E x-ray, MRI scan).
 These investigations will take place in a different department (usually within the Radiology or Neurophysiology Departments in your local hospital).
 The waiting times for these investigations can vary depending on the test requested and the priority of your case.
 Your clinician may be able to advise you of the approximate waiting times to expect.

 It is important to understand that after your investigation there will be a further wait to receive your results.
 If you have not received your investigations results 4 weeks following the tests then please contact the CMATS administration team on 01639 862418 so we can chase up the result with the relevant department.